Free Crochet Pattern. Ribbed Mohair Hat

 Rnd 9 -10: Repeat Rnd 8.

-Fasten off leaving a long tail for sewing head closed.
+Fasten off, leaving a long tail for sewing the head closed.

 Turn inside out and using a darning needle, weave ends.
 Turn back the right way.
-Take the scrap of fabric and place inside the owl and stuff.
-Tuck in fabric neatly.
-Whip stitch the top closed using a darning needle and the long tail.
+Take the scrap of fabric and place it inside the owl; stuff.
+Tuck in the fabric neatly.
+Whip stitch the top of the owl’s head closed using a darning needle and the long tail.

-Cut out circles of felt, sew buttons to the felt and using contrasting embroidery thread sew to the owls face.
-(Separate out two strands from the thread to give a finer stitch).
+Cut out circles of felt, sew buttons to the felt and using contrasting embroidery thread, sew to the owl’s face.
+(Separate two strands from the thread to give a finer stitch.

 Using a darning needle, stitch on a beak with yarn.
 First, stitch on a triangle shape, then use five or six more vertical stitches to fill in the space.
 Finish it off with a couple of horizontal stitches across the top of the beak.
 Or stitch/glue on a little triangle of felt!